mirkashifali619/Algerian-Forest-Fire-/README.md

 ## File Structure

-- `dataset/`: Contains the dataset used for training the model.
+- `Dataset/`: Contains the dataset used for training the model.
-- `models/`: Includes the saved Ridge Regression model and scaled feature data pickle file.
+- `Model Training/` : Contains two files , in first we performed EDA on Algerian Forest Fire Dataset ,and in second performed Model Training on Cleaned Algerian Foresr Fire Datset
-- `template/`: Contain files related to the web application.
+- `Models/`: Includes the saved Ridge Regression model and scaled feature data pickle file.
-- `utils/`: Contains utility functions used in the project.
+- `templates/`: Contain files related to the web application.
 - `app.py`: Main file for running the Flask application.
 - `info.txt`: Contains Information about the Algerian Foresr Fire Dataset